Miss Grand and Miss Supranational Australia 2014

-Miss Grand and Miss Supranational Australia 2014 was an Australian beauty contest held to determine the country representatives for the Miss Grand International 2014 and Miss Supranational 2014 pageants.
-The event was held on 30 August 2014, at the TRAK Live Lounge Bar in the city of Melbourne.
-Nineteen candidates from different states and territories competed for the title, and a model from New South Wales, Renera Thompson, was named Miss Grand Australia 2014, with Breanna Herbert from Victoria as the vicemiss, while a Filipina-Austrian model/TV presenter from Sydney, Yvonne Amores, was elected Miss Supranational Australia 2014.
+Miss Grand and Miss Supranational Australia 2014 was an Australian beauty pageant held to select the country's representatives for the Miss Grand International 2014 and Miss Supranational 2014 pageants.
+The event was held on 30 August 2014 at the TRAK Live Lounge Bar in Melbourne.
+Nineteen contestants representing different states and territories competed for the titles.
+A model from New South Wales, Renera Thompson, was crowned Miss Grand Australia 2014, with Breanna Herbert from Victoria finishing as the first runner-up, while Filipina-Austrian model and television presenter Yvonne Amores from Sydney was crowned Miss Supranational Australia 2014.

-Thompson later represented Australia at the parent international stage, Miss Grand International 2014, held on 7 October that year in Thailand, and she was ranked the third runner-up; she also became the director of the Miss Grand Australia pageant by taking over the license the following year.
-Meanwhile, Amores only reached the top 20 finals in the world competition of Miss Supranational 2014 in Poland.
+Thompson later represented Australia at the parent international pageant, Miss Grand International 2014, held on 7 October in Thailand, where she finished as the third runner-up; she later became the national director of Miss Grand Australia after taking over the franchise the following year.
+Meanwhile, Amores represented Australia at Miss Supranational 2014 in Poland, where she placed among the Top 20 finalists.